 Prepare and Eat Meals Together – Set aside time to eat meals together and power off your devices.
 Get children involved in the planning and preparation of healthy meals and snacks with age-appropriate tasks, following the Eating Well with Canada’s Food Guide.
 Help children learn about local, seasonal foods and try new foods together.
 Grow your own vegetables and fruit and use them with your child in their favourite healthy recipes.
 The Cooking with Kids guide shares some tips and ideas for involving children in the kitchen.

 Get Creative – Try activities such as building an activity pack filled with art and craft supplies, constructing a playhouse using materials found lying around (e.g., cardboard, tape, and fabric), reading together, and playing board games with family and friends.
 The Talk Box shares some fun and creative screen-free ideas for creating language-rich environments.
-The 101 Ways to Power Off and Play!
-(DOCS: 2732207 – attached) also shares some great screen-free activities.
+101 Ways to Power off and play! also shares some great screen-free activities.

 Make Bedrooms Screen-Free Zones – Save bedrooms for sweet dreams, not bright screens!
 Regular, uninterrupted sleep is important for kids to grow and be healthy.
 According to the Canadian Society for Exercise Physiology’s 24-Hour Movement Guidelines for Children and Youth, children ages five-to-13 should be getting nine-to-11 hours of sleep per night.
 Turn screens off at least one hour before bedtime.
 Encourage children to do a screen-free activity, like reading a book, before bedtime.